TanStack/router/docs/guide/routes.md

 ## Building a Route Tree

-Once all of your child routes have been created, a final route tree can be assembled using the `routeConfig.addChildren([...])` utility.
-This utility accepts an array of route definitions, and returns a final type-safe route tree.
+Once all of your routes have been created, assemble a route tree using the `rootRoute.addChildren([...])` and `route.addChildren([...])` utilities.
+The `addChildren` method accepts an array of child route definitions, and returns a final type-safe route tree.

 ```ts
 const routeTree = rootRoute.addChildren([